cybercongress/cybercongress/Processes/github_project_management.md

 ## Gitcoin

-Initiate gitcoin process describing [here](https://github.com/cybercongress/congress/blob/master/Processes/Gitcoin.md).
+Guide to initiate gitcoin process is [here](https://github.com/cybercongress/congress/blob/master/Processes/Gitcoin.md).
-If you need to fund some issue from repo what you maintain just add `community: gitcion` label to issue what you want to fund.
+If you need to fund some issue from repo that you maintain just add `community: gitcion` label to issue that you want to fund.
 Also you can fund issues in another open source projects.

 If you fund issues from `cyber•Congress` repo attach [gitcoin banner](https://github.com/cybercongress/cyber-search/blob/master/README.md) to your `README.md` file in `master`.